Section Two: 1 2 3 4 5 6 7

 Click the arrow next to the letter A to see some colours appear:

 Select a colour from the list by clicking one with your left mouse button, or click the "More Colours" link at the bottom.
-(Word 2013 users will also have a Gradient option to explore.)
+(Word 2013 and 2016 users will also have a Gradient option to explore.)

 To the left of the font colours option there is a yellow underline with the letters "ab" on top.
 What this does is to change the background colour behind your text.
 Have a play around with this to see what it looks like.